 In traditional email marketing, you use seed lists to receive sample emails to ensure that the formatting is correct and that the messages send at the specified time.
 You can use seed lists to set up MyCopy for Transact.

 Note: This seed list will receive a single copy of all emails that are sent from Transact.
 Seed lists set up and configured for traditional emails will continue to work as intended.
+If you have different Automated Messages that require different people to receive copies of the transactional mailings, you must create separate main databases and separate seed lists.
+You can associate only one seed list to one main database.

 How MyCopy works

-When you use this feature, each address on the seed list records a send for each individual Transact message sent.
+When you use MyCopy, each address on the seed list records a send for each individual Transact message sent.
 For example, if your MyCopy seed list contains two contacts, and on a given day you send six messages for a particular transactional message group, Transact reporting shows that there were actually 18 sends.
 This behavior is normal and applies to any email in which a seed list is applied.

 Suppression lists

-Transact XML does not support organization level suppression
+Transact XML doesn't support organization level suppression

 Transact XML only supports global suppression as the design of Transact is to send an email based on some sort of recipient action.

-Note: The Suppression list is built based on opt-outs and undeliverables.
+Note: The suppression list is based on opt-outs and undeliverables.
 If a contact’s email address is undeliverable (or if they mark your email as abuse via their email service provider), Transact adds their email address to a dedicated list of undeliverable and suppressed email addresses (also referred to as an organization master suppression list).

 Duplicate contacts within a Transact list

 Trying to prevent duplicate contacts is somewhat counterproductive to the purpose of a Transact database.
 Transact is not intended to be used for non-transactional based communication.
-As such, each entry in your database is a receipt of that particular transaction not a contact.
+As such, each entry in your database is a receipt of that particular transaction, not a contact.
 If a contact makes multiple transactions, you'll want the records for each instance saved within your Transact database.

 Send Transact messages from one or more domains